Create VMs with KVM on Oracle Linux

 virt-host-validate

-If all checks PASS, then the system is prepared for created VMs.
-If any checks FAIL, follow the instruction to correct the problem.
-If any check returns the value of WARN, then consider following the instructions to improve the virtualization capabilities.
+If all checks pass, the system is prepared for creating VMs.
+If any checks fail, follow the instructions to correct the problem.
+If any check returns the value of WARN, consider following the instructions to improve the virtualization capabilities.

-4. Start the libvirtd daemon and enable it to start automatically on each boot.
-Then check its status to confirm that it is up and running.
+6. Start the Systemd services and sockets, enabling them to start automatically on each boot.
+Then, check their status to confirm they are up and running.

 sudo systemctl enable --now libvirtd.service